DNA Test For Immigration Purposes

 What is an Immigration DNA Test?

-A DNA immigration test is a testing option used by a petitioner to prove biological relationship between a parent or child in most cases.
+A DNA immigration test is a testing option used by a petitioner to prove a biological relationship between a parent and child or with siblings.
+It should be noted that DNA Testing is not mandatory.
+Opting to perform a genetic test does not immigration will grant your visa.

 1. In order to perform a genetic test for immigration secondary evidence submission purposes.
 The petitioner must receive a Request For Evidence letter from USCIS, a U.S. Embassy/U.S. Consulate, or U.S. Passport Agency.